Rotation government: Israel

 The first official alternation government was the 35th Israeli government, with the rotation being made between the Likud (Benjamin Netanyahu) and Blue and White (Benny Gantz).
 The two parties identified the rotation deal as a central part of their coalition agreement.
-The High Court of Justice heard a petition (brought by the Movement for Quality Government, Meretz, and others) challenging the Basic Law authorizing rotation agreements, but a nine-justice panel decided in 2021 that such agreements do "not amount to the denial of the basic democratic characteristics of the State of Israel" and that the judiciary thus could not intervene.
+The High Court of Justice heard a petition (brought by the Movement for Quality Government, Meretz, and others) challenging the Basic Law authorising rotation agreements, but a nine-justice panel decided in 2021 that such agreements do "not amount to the denial of the basic democratic characteristics of the State of Israel" and that the judiciary thus could not intervene.

 Under the agreement, Netanyahu was prime minister and Gantz was alternate prime minister.
 The two were to swap positions on November 17, 2021, after Netanyahu spent 18 months as PM.
-However, the scheduled rotation never occurred, because the government collapsed after six months, after Netanyahu maneuvered to sink the passage of the 2020 state budget, triggering new elections in March 2021; the move blocked Gantz from becoming PM.
+However, the scheduled rotation never occurred, because the government collapsed after six months, after Netanyahu manoeuvred to sink the passage of the 2020 state budget, triggering new elections in March 2021; the move blocked Gantz from becoming PM.

 The 36th Israeli government, a broad-based coalition government of eight parties formed after the 2021 Israeli legislative election, ousted Benjamin Netanyahu as prime minister.
 As part of the coalition agreement, the parties agreed that Yamina's Naftali Bennett would serve as prime minister of Israel for two years starting in 2021, while Yesh Atid's Yair Lapid was named as alternate prime minister and would take over as PM for two years starting in September 2023.
 After the coalition lost its majority, leading to its collapse, Bennett and Lapid announced new elections (the fifth Israeli elections in four years) on November 1, 2022.
 The Knesset formally dissolved on 30 June 2022; on the same day, in accordance with the 2021 agreement, Lapid became prime minister, serving in a caretaker capacity until the elections four months later.

-Characteristics since 2020
+Characteristics under the 2020 amendments

-In an alternation government, as established by the 2020 amendments to Basic Law: The Government, the alternate prime minister is an office held either by a member of the Knesset who is designated to serve as prime minister later in a government or a member of the Knesset who has already served as the prime minister earlier in a government and has since rotated out of that position.
-The incumbent prime minister and alternate prime minister are sworn in together.
+In an alternation government, as established by the 2020 amendments to Basic Law: The Government, the alternate prime minister was an office held either by a member of the Knesset who was designated to serve as prime minister later in a government or a member of the Knesset who had already served as the prime minister earlier in a government and had since rotated out of that position.
+The incumbent prime minister and alternate prime minister were sworn in together.

-In the following cases, the alternate prime minister will replace the incumbent prime minister:
+In the following cases, the alternate prime minister replaced the incumbent prime minister: